 The Plan was established, and is sponsored and administered by the Board, under authority of Article X, Section 10.1.6 of the Charter of the City and County of Denver, Colorado.
 The Plan document provides for periodic Board contributions at actuarially determined amounts sufficient to accumulate the necessary assets to pay benefits when due.
 The Board's funding policy defines the objectives of the Board in funding the benefits to be paid by the Plan.
-On August 28, 2013, the Board adopted changes to the funding policy effective for 2015 and future years.
+On August 28, 2013, the Board adopted changes to the funding policy effective for 2014 and future years.
 The changes redefined the funding guidelines by basing the Board's contributions to the Plan on an Actuarially Determined Contribution (ADC) calculated annually by an independent actuary, using agreed upon methods and assumptions in accordance with the Actuarial Standards Board and specified in the funding policy.
 Subsequently, on June 28, 2017, the funding policy was updated, which modified its objective to include employee contributions to the Plan and modified its determination of the Board's contribution to include the Plan's funding valuation results and any other facts and circumstances relevant to the funding decision.
-In 2018, the Board and members of the Plan made contributions totaling \$18.0 million and \$662 thousand, respectively.
-In 2017, the Board made contributions totaling \$18.0 million.
-Plan contributions were made in accordance with actuarial funding valuations performed as of January 1, 2018 and 2017.
+In 2019, the Board and members of the Plan made contributions totaling \$16.7 million and \$1.7 million, respectively.
+Plan contributions were made in accordance with actuarial funding valuations performed as of January 1, 2019.

-Effective January 1, 2018 employees hired prior to January 1, 2018 will contribute 3% of their compensation that will be phased in over three years with a 1% increase each year beginning in 2018.
-Employees hired after January 1, 2018 will contribute 3% of their compensation beginning immediately upon hire.
+Effective January 1, 2018, employees hired prior to January 1, 2018 contribute 3% of their compensation that is phased in over three years with a 1% increase each year beginning in 2018.
+Employees hired after January 1, 2018 contribute 3% of their compensation beginning immediately upon hire.
 All employee contributions on or after January 1, 2018 are credited with an interest rate of 2.5% compounded annually.
 Non-vested members who leave employment are eligible to receive an actuarial equivalence of a full single lump sum payment that will not be less than the member's contribution plus associated interest.
-As of December 31, 2018, the total balance of non-vested member contributions plus associated interest was \$183,400.
-There were no refunds of contributions and interest of non-vested members in 2018.
+As of December 31, 2019, the total balance of non-vested member contributions plus associated interest was \$678 thousand.
+There were \$4 thousand of refunds of contributions and interest of non-vested members in 2019.

 Prior to January 1, 1992, employees were required to contribute to the Plan.
 The Board amended the Plan to disallow further employee contributions and determined that all amounts previously contributed to the Plan by employees would be refunded, with interest at 5% per annum, upon termination or retirement.
-Refund of contribution and interest payments of \$3,100 and \$23,100 were made in 2018 and 2017, respectively, for employees who retired or were terminated during the respective year.
-As of December 31, 2018 and 2017, for employees that contributed to the Plan prior to 1992, the total remaining employee contributions including accrued interest was \$42,500 and \$43,600, respectively.
-These amounts are not accrued as liabilities in the accompanying financial statements.
+Refunds of contribution and interest payments of \$10 thousand were made in 2019 for employees who retired or were terminated during the respective year.
+As of December 31, 2019, for employees that contributed to the Plan prior to 1992, the total remaining employee contributions including accrued interest was \$34 thousand.
+This amount is not accrued as a liability in the accompanying financial statements.